genzellab/CBD/Acute/README.md

 Scripts:

+For aligning the data:
+preprocessing_r_sw: "Cleans" the data by removing artefacts.
+Filters channel with the frequency band of the event to detect.
+Example.
+For HPCpyra it filters between 90-200 Hz.
+For HPCbelow it filters between 2 and 20 Hz.
+The data is cleaned by using the ```clean_dataset``` script.
+It is aligned by using the ```align_dataset``` script.

 - clean_dataset(regions, selected_region, results_dir, b, a, rats, thresholds): Creates aligned matrices for a brain region for multiple rodents, as well as sleep states matrices and indices to access unpadded individual signals per rodent.
 Example: ```clean_dataset('F:\OSF\swr_analysys\brain_regions', 'hpc_pyra', 'results_dir', b, a)```